This isn’t my first Rodeo ,But I can still be stubborn, some things I just can’t hike without such as my trusty chair.

 Smart Water Bottle 1L X 2

-These are the more popular water bottles to carry on any long distance trail at 37.5g (empty obviously) they slip into your packs pocket so easily
+These are the more popular water bottles to carry on any long distance trail at 37.5g (empty obviously) they slip into the pocket of your pack so easily

 I’ll carry 2 of these most of the time, and with the 3L bladder this gives a max capacity of 5L.
 I also carry a 1l roll up bag just in case